oooAHOYooo/oooAHOYooo.github.io/README.md

 <br>
 Old Ahoy (https://ahoy.ooo)

-# When you purchase content on Ahoy Marketplace, 100% of the proceeds go directly to the artist, and a small $3 surcharge is added to keep the platform afloat, making it a great way to support indie creators while enjoying ad-free content.
-Join the community and show your support by subscribing, donating, or purchasing content today.
+# When you buy content on Ahoy Marketplace, all the proceeds go directly to the artist, with a $3 surcharge added for the platform's upkeep.
+This makes it an ideal way to support indie creators while enjoying ad-free content.
+Join the community, subscribe, donate, or purchase content to show your support.

 Ahoy Indie Media is a hand-crafted media company based out of New Haven, Connecticut.
 Our mission is to provide an alternative voice in media, with a focus on independent journalism and storytelling.